MarineRoboticsGroup/SwarmRobot/README.md

 ### RPLiDAR ROS Node and Test Application
 ----------------------------------------------

 The RPLiDAR A1M8 from Roboshop is a great, inexpensive LiDAR with 360 degree FOV and a large ranging distance that integrates with SLAMAlg.
 It is also used on the TurtleBot3 Burger.
 Full workbench can be found at https://github.com/robopeak/rplidar_ros)

-Visit following Website for more details about RPLIDAR:
+Visit following websites for more details about RPLIDAR:

 - [rplidar roswiki](http://wiki.ros.org/rplidar)
 - [rplidar HomePage](http://www.slamtec.com/en/Lidar)
 - [rplidar SDK](https://github.com/Slamtec/rplidar_sdk)
 - [rplidar Tutorial](https://github.com/robopeak/rplidar_ros/wiki)

-#### How to build rplidar ros package
+#### How to build RPLiDAR ros package
     1) Clone this project to your catkin's workspace src folder
     2) Running catkin_make to build rplidarNode and rplidarNodeClient

-#### How to run rplidar ros package
+#### How to run RPLIDAR ROS package

-There're two ways to run rplidar ros package
+There are two ways to run RPLIDAR ROS package

-#### 1. Run rplidar node and view in the rviz
+#### 1. Run RPLIDAR node and view in rviz
 roslaunch rplidar_ros view_rplidar.launch (for RPLIDAR A1/A2)
 or
 roslaunch rplidar_ros view_rplidar_a3.launch (for RPLIDAR A3)

 You should see rplidar's scan result in the rviz.

-#### 2. Run rplidar node and view using test application
+#### 2. Run RPLIDAR node and view using test application

 roslaunch rplidar_ros rplidar.launch (for RPLIDAR A1/A2)
 or